cofdev0/bunq-api/README.md

     - well done! thanks!

 ## notification on payment
-- not yet working. there seems to be an issue on bunq side.
 - install notification filter to receive notification on payment
     - create server certificate to allow https connection (below)
     - have notificationKeyFile and notificationCertFile in secret configuration file point to certificate files